 2. Discover customer needs

-Ask open-ended questions and dig into their current process.
-What’s working and what isn’t?
-What’s taking too much time and effort?
-Try to understand not just the problem, but the broader context.
+Ask open-ended questions about their current process: What’s working?
+What’s taking too much time?
 Who else is involved?
-What does success look like for them?
-What roadblocks are standing in the way?
+What does success look like, and what’s standing in the way?

 Discovery is also a chance to qualify the lead.
 A common framework used for this is BANT: